 Indians like Raja Rao Mohan Roy, Sarojini Naidu, Mulk Raj Anand gave a distinct Indian flavor to the Anglican literature for Indian consumption.
 The Anglo Indians and convent school teachers took this great legacy forward and one such person was Mrs.Hilda Edwards who passed away today.
 In essence this article is a tribute to her, for it was in her fine teaching that we learnt the nuances of the language and its transformative influence on our lives.

 Traditionally attired in a Saree and large spectacles, Mrs.Edwards would punctually troop into the class with a text book clutched by the chest.
 She would quickly get down to lessons in a soft demeanor.
 She was patient in our fumbling attempts to get Wren & Martin right, many of her English lessons were interjected with questions on prepositions, conjunctions and so on.
-When errant boys misbehaved or created some ruckus in the class, her reaction would be to stop the lesson and a silence laced with a dead pan expression would be directed at the culprit.
+When errant boys misbehaved or created some ruckus in the class, her reaction would be to stop the class session and direct a silence laced with a dead pan expression towards the culprit.
 It was enough to convey the message without a harsh word or a caning.
 She encouraged us to ask questions and drew engagement on the subject.

 She taught us English grammar the traditional way i.e., deductively which is presenting a rule followed by example drills (from general to particular).
 The pedagogical rules and methods have changed from passive to explorative learning now, but in the mid 80s that was the best way to get attention and engagement from the class and Mrs.Edwards exemplified it.